miclomba/azulejo-os-filesectormanager/README.md

 # azulejo-os-filesectormanager

-Linux File Sector Manager which can be used for creating local Linux file systems or custom binary formats based on file systems.
+A file sector manager that can be used to implement a Linux Filesystem in User Space (FUSE).

 ## Testing